sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) The options described above are all the characteristics of a disk.

-b) The options described above are all the characteristics of a disk.

-c) The options described above are all the characteristics of a disk.

-d) The options described above are all the characteristics of a disk.
+The options described above are all the characteristics of a disk.

 ---
 ---